 Never In Florence - Tips For Surviving A Visit To Firenze

-The gypsy’s language was both florid and impressive.
-Her words swirled around me and along the queue stretching eternally from the Uffizi down towards the Ponte Vecchio.
+The mendicante's language was both florid and impressive.
+Her words swirled around me and along the eternal queue waiting to enter the Uffizi.
 At least the performance provided some entertainment to fill the hours.

-Not understanding Italian, I remain unclear as to what curses the gypsy showered down on me.
-As she did so, however, it dawned on me that Florence is a city of guidebooks; everywhere stand tourists with guidebooks in hand, none of which mention how to manage a gypsy if full eloquent flight.
+Not understanding Italian, I remain unclear as to what curses were being showered down on me.
+Yet it dawned on me that Florence is a city of guidebooks; everywhere stand tourists with guidebooks in hand, none of which mention how to manage being cursed by one in full eloquent flight.
 At the front each guide book should be a list of what of not to do in this city - in bold letters.

 Avoid The Queues